piyush-enq/gitRepo/README.md

 # gitRepo

-Making this repo to understand all the features of github.
+Making this repository to understand all the features of github.